mrtakata/session-recommender/README.md

-This repository has been bootstrapped from the codebase available (accessed on 26-02-19) on the paper [Evaluation of Session-based Recommendation Algorithms](https://arxiv.org/pdf/1803.09587.pdf).
+This repository has been bootstrapped from the codebase available (accessed on 13-03-21) on the paper [Evaluation of Session-based Recommendation Algorithms](https://arxiv.org/pdf/1803.09587.pdf).

+We developed extension of the S-KNN model that allows pre-filtering and post-filtering strategies based on the timestamp of the interactions.
+We implemented the following algorithms:

+- Session-KNN (in wknn): We created a class that extended the original S-KNN model that is able to use contextual extensions, use different similarity functions, sampling strategies and scoring functions.
+- Context-IKNN: Item-based KNN that uses only information of interactions that happened in the same context.
+- Item2Vec: An adaptation of the Word2Vec model that creates item embeddings by analyzing sessions as sentences and words as items.
+- Session2Vec: An algorithm that creates item embeddings similarly to the Item2Vec algorithm, but combines item embeddings in order to create session embeddings.

+We also adapted the `run_test.py` script so that you can run the tests based on the dataset.

 Below you can find the README made available from the paper's authors.